microsoft/winget-cli-restsource/Tools/PowershellModule/doc/WingetRestSource.md

 | No       | ShowConnectionInstructions               | If specified, the instructions for connecting to the new Windows Package Manager REST source will be provided.
 (Default: False)     |
 | No       | MaxRetryCount                            | Max ARM templates deployment retry count upon failure.
 (Default: 5)                                                                 |

-To create a new Windows Package Manager REST source open the Administrative PowerShell Window and run the following:
+To create a new Windows Package Manager REST source, open the Administrative PowerShell Window and run the following:

 1. From an Administrative PowerShell window run the following:
     For public access WIndows Package Manager REST source